gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy expected her mother to protest, but all Mama Roo said was,
-"There's space on the porch---that'll be out of the rain."
+"There's space on the porch—that'll be out of the rain."
 She and Sindy helped Maddy wrestle Dockety's loose-limbed form up the steps.
 The three of them sat in silence,
 Sindy in her mother's lap and Maddy leaning against her shoulder